MrWillCom/awesome/README.md

 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹

-*   [tvillarete/ipod-classic-js](https://github.com/tvillarete/ipod-classic-js) - An iPod Classic that connects to Apple Music and Spotify.
+*   [tvillarete/ipod-classic-js](https://github.com/tvillarete/ipod-classic-js) - An iPod Classic emulator that connects to Apple Music and Spotify.
 Built with React & Styled Components

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.